better-internet/radworks-docs/docs/community/04_faq.md

 * Login with an [Externally Owned Account (EOA)](https://ethereum.org/en/whitepaper/#ethereum-accounts)
 * Create a draft of the proposal
 * Logout
-* Use Wallet Connect to connect as the multisig wallet
+* Use WalletConnect to connect as the multisig wallet
 * Follow remaining steps to publish the proposal

 #### On Boardroom
-* Use Wallet Connect to connect as the multisig wallet directly
+* Use WalletConnect to connect as the multisig wallet directly
 * Follow the regular steps to publish the proposal